 All new internal students are issued at enrolment with a campus card (photo-identity card), which should be carried during attendance at the University and shown on request.
 The card should be presented when applying for transport concessions, using the student employment service, borrowing books from the Library and sitting for examinations.
-It should also be presented each year when re-enrolling.
+The card must be updated each year that a student is effectively enrolled.
 New distance education students will complete an application form for a campus card and send it, together with a suitable photograph, to the Centre for Open Education.

-A student who loses his or her campus card should complete an application, obtainable from the University
+A student who loses his or her campus card should com-

-Library, for a new card, and pay the replacement charge of \$10 to the Cashier.
+plete an application, obtainable from the University Library, for a new card, and pay the replacement charge of \$10 to the Cashier.